Author ORCID Identifier

 This research was funded by Share Our Strength, Washington, DC 20005, USA (grant #3048115101)

 Cox, Brittany Nikole, "PILOT STUDY: THE ROLE OF ONLINE GROCERY SHOPPING IN MEAL PLANNING & PREPARTION: UTILIZING TEXT MESSAGE BASED BEHAVIORAL NUDGES" (2022).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 90.